tunderavatar/Programm-3-4-semester/README.txt

 Also this algorithms implemented with used client-server technology.

 Among the other things it is present algorithm to prediction value of function by dots in neighborhood (with average coefficent r^2 equal to 0.78), with possibility to rejection of the forecast.

+How you can run algorithm you may find in HELP.txt.